scaling-physics/frz_lattice_simulation/README.md

-# FRZ Lattice Simulation
+# FRZ system Lattice Simulation

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-This project is a lattice simulation for studying the behavior of interacting particles on a 2D hexagonal lattice.
-The simulation is implemented on C++ and provides a framework for analyzing the properties and dynamics of the lattice system.
+In this project we perform Monte Carlo lattice simulations to study the emergent behavior of interacting particles on a 2D hexagonal lattice.
+The simulation is implemented in C++ and the analysis is performed in Python.
+The system attempts to capture the complex emergent structures in a system of chemotaxis proteins in bacteria (mainly in _E.coli_ and _M.
+Xanthus_).

 ## Installation